Ocean Tank renovation

 We are currently undergoing a major renewal, centred around our largest and most impressive tank: the 250,000-litre Ocean Tank, which can be viewed both from the side and from below through the underwater tunnel.
 During the renovation, the tank is being fully refurbished and rethemed to provide an even better home for the animals and an even more visually stunning and inspiring experience for our visitors.
 The renewed tank will also welcome some highly anticipated new residents.

-We are also updating other exhibition areas, and the Ocean Tank area will feature not only new theming but also a brand-new interactive exhibition experience.
-We will share more exciting news about this soon, so stay tuned!
+We are also updating other exhibition areas, and the Ocean Tank area will feature not only new theming but also a brand-new interactive Sea at Night exhibition experience.

 In addition, we are updating SEA LIFE’s behind-the-scenes areas, which visitors can explore during our Behind the Scenes tour.
-Our goal is to make it even clearer how the aquarium operates behind the scenes and what is involved in caring for the animals.
+Behind the Scenes tours will return to our programme offering in April.
+Our goal is to give an even clearer insight into how everyday life at the aquarium operates behind the scenes and what animal care truly involves.

 We are working hard to make your future visit even more memorable, so thank you for your patience during these major improvements!